 Plinky asked me to describe the worst teacher I’ve ever had.
 I figured that since two teachers instantly came to mind, it was a big enough deal to actually blog about.

-But I remember the first time I realized he wasn’t a very good teacher.
+But I remember the first time I realised he wasn’t a very good teacher.
 It was during “silent reading” time when we would sit at our desks and read on our own.
 Whilst my friends read whatever the “Harry Potter” equivalent of the day was, I had my nose buried in a griping historical biography of some description.
 (I was very interested in the Russian Tsars at the time and I read every book on the Romanov dynasty that our small municipal library had to offer.
 Yes, at 10-11 years old.)

-You would think that this higher-level reading interest would have been appreciated by a teacher, but instead Mr. S. accused me of not really reading.
+You would think that this higher-level reading interest would have been appreciated by a teacher, but instead, Mr S. accused me of not really reading.
 I couldn’t convince him otherwise, and eventually, he revoked my silent reading privileges, leaving me to sit there silently (and bored) whilst my classmates enjoyed 20 minutes of reading time.
 Jerk.

-Then there’s Ms. I.; she was just plain cruel.
+Then there’s Ms I.; she was just plain cruel.
 She called me stupid; she teased me about the way I spoke; she told me I’d never amount to anything.
 She almost took glee in pointing out my errors.
 (She had also teased others in my class, and my sisters before me, but she seemed to save her “stupid” comments for me alone.)
-Over and over again Ms. I. belittled me in front of my classmates – and in private.
+Over and over again Ms I. belittled me in front of my classmates – and in private.
 I think it was the first time in my life when I’d ever really despised an adult.

 I think that between my early speech difficulties and dyslexia (which was diagnosed sometime in junior high) there was a common belief that I was, in fact, stupid.
-Coupled with the fact that I lived in a rural community and had a family that couldn’t pay for a university education for me, I suppose that it was assumed that I would be a waitress or a housewife after high school.
+Coupled with the fact that I lived in a rural community and had a family that couldn’t pay for university education for me, I suppose that it was assumed that I would be a waitress or a housewife after high school.
 With these preconceived notions, maybe I wasn’t worth the teaching energy required to help me shine.

-Shortly after I began attending university in my mid-20s, I was chatting with Mr. S. in the coffee shop and told him how mean he was to me.
+Shortly after I began attending university in my mid-20s, I was chatting with Mr S. in the coffee shop and told him how mean he was to me.
 His response was along the lines of “I knew you were smart and I was trying to motivate you.”
 (What a load of crap!)
 But he’s always been kind to me since I became an adult, and was very supportive and encouraging when I was working full-time whilst studying for my degree.

-I also remember chatting with Ms. I. one day just before I went to study in Scotland for a year.
+I also remember chatting with Ms I. one day just before I went to study in Scotland for a year.
 Her comment was along the lines of “You’re the last Cook girl I would ever have thought would make something of herself.”
 Stupid [censored].
 I will always go out of my way to avoid the woman and it worries me that she’s still out there teaching my nieces and nephews.
 I just hope that she’s a better teacher to them than she ever was to me.

 So, there you have it.
 I was the stupid kid growing up.
 (Who knew?)

-Thankfully, by the time I hit high school I found some amazing teachers who really put in the time and effort to help me learn.
+Thankfully, by the time I hit high school, I found some amazing teachers who really put in the time and effort to help me learn.
 If you think this post about bad teachers is long, just wait; I may decide to post about the greatness of some of the greatest educators I’ve ever known one day.
-That’s a post that would make Homer’s works look like excerpts from the Reader’s Digest!
+That’s a post that would make Homer’s works look like excerpts from Reader’s Digest!